luismacode/contact-manager/README.md

 Regarding persistence and access to data:

 - All data must be persisted in a single JSON file.
-- Said file must be consulted and modified through an API, generated using the HTTP server (json-server) that will be hosted in render (web service).
+- Said file must be consulted and modified through an API, generated using json-server that will be hosted in cloud.
-- The server created listen on port 4000.
 - All API calls should be handled using the native fetch tool.
-- The API should only be used to retrieve item data and persist new changes, not for filtering.
-The server must return the data of all the elements and the filtering must be done on the client.
+- The API should be used to retrieve item and persist new changes.
+The server must return the data of all the elements.The tasks of filtering, sorting and paging of elements will be performed directly on the server, using the API instead of on the client.

 Regarding the visual section: